Refinance

 • Comfort with variable-rate debt

-In real life, that is a pretty small group.
+In real life, that's a pretty small group.

 Why it's risky for most people